1990s in fashion: Preppy

-Hairstyles of the 1990s
+Hairstyles

 Women's hairstyles

 Women's hair in the early 1990s continued in the big, curly style of the 1980s.
-High and High sided ponytails continued through most of the decade, especially when playing sports and at the gym.
-These were worn with a scrunchie until the mid-1990s when hair ties began to replace scrunchies.
-Scrunchies became popular once again in the late 2010s.
-Bangs remained big throughout the decade, especially the "mall bangs" poofy style associated with the early 1990s.
-From 1994 and through 2000s they got smaller and somewhat flatter and less poofy and laid closer to the forehead.
+High and high sided ponytails continued through most of the decade, especially when playing sports and at the gym.
+These were worn with a scrunchie until the mid-1990s, when they were replaced by hair ties.
+Bangs remained big throughout the decade, especially the poofy "mall bangs" style associated with the early 1990s.
+From 1994 and through 2000s they got smaller and somewhat flatter and laid closer to the forehead.

 The pixie cut and Rachel haircut, based on the hairstyles of Jennifer Aniston in Friends and Marlo Thomas in That Girl, were popular in America from 1995 onwards.
 Around the same time red hair also became a desirable color for women, as well as feathered bangs, and mini hair-buns.
 From 1995 until 2008, dark-haired women tended to dye their hair a lighter color with blonde highlights (popularized by Jennifer Aniston).

 In the late 1990s, the Bob cut was well-desired, popularized and rejuvenated by Victoria Beckham of the Spice Girls.
-This late 1990s style bob cut featured a center, side, or zig-zag parting, as opposed to the thick bangs of the early 1990s.
+This late 1990s style bob cut featured a center, side, or zig-zag part, as opposed to the thick bangs of the early 1990s.
 The Farrah Fawcett hairstyle made a comeback, with highlights going hand-in-hand with this revival.
-Other late 1990s haircuts included "Felicity curls" (popularized by Keri Russell in the hit TV show Felicity), the Fishtail Half-Up, and pigtails, as well as the continuation of mid 1990s hairdos.
+Other late 1990s haircuts included "Felicity curls" (popularized by Keri Russell in the hit TV show Felicity), the Fishtail Half-Up, and pigtails, as well as the continuation of mid-1990s hairdos.

 Children's and teenager's hairstyles

-For teenage boys longer hair was popular in the early to mid-1990s, including collar-length curtained hair, Long, unkempt grunge hair, blond surfer hair popular among some Britpop fans, and dreadlocks.
+For teenage boys, longer hair was popular in the early to mid-1990s, including collar-length curtained hair, long and unkempt grunge hair, the blond surfer hair popular among some Britpop fans, and dreadlocks.
 During the mid-1990s, the much-ridiculed bowl cut became a fad among skaters, while hip-hop fans wore a variant of the flattop known as the hi-top fade.
 In the late 1990s, hair was usually buzzed very short for an athletic look, although a few grunge fans grew their hair long in reaction to this.

 For teenage girls and younger children, hair was worn long with heavily teased bangs called "mall bangs" which were long fringes covering the forehead.
-From 1994 and through 2000s they got smaller and somewhat flatter and less poofy and laid closer to the forehead.
-Alice bands, headbands and scrunchies of various styles and colors (especially red, navy blue polka dot, plaid and neon) were popular with American girls throughout the early and mid 1990s, and they frequently wore them with twin pigtails, or high or high side ponytails and bangs.
+From 1994 through the 2000s they got smaller, somewhat flatter, and laid closer to the forehead.
+Alice bands, headbands and scrunchies of various styles and colors (especially red, navy blue polka dot, plaid and neon) were popular with American girls throughout the early and mid-1990s, and they frequently wore them with twin pigtails, or high or high side ponytails and bangs.
 Beginning in the late 1990s and continuing into the 2010s, straightened hair and variants of the French braid became popular in Europe.